 Thousands and thousands of very loud bugs the size of my thumb with bright red eyes.
 They’ve spent 17 years of their youth underground to emerge as adults, en masse, for only 4-8 weeks.
 I didn’t want to miss the spectacle so I drove down to Washington, PA last Monday to see …

 17-year cicadas (Magicicada sp.), unique to eastern North America, are so tasty to birds and mammals that they survive by emerging in overwhelming numbers on a prime-number cycle.
 There are 13 regional Broods with different cycles.
-This one, Brood V (i.e. 5), lives in parts of West Virginia, Ohio and the bottom left corner of Pennsylvania(*).
-(Click here for the list of all Broods and regions, and here for Pennsylvania by county.)
+This one, Brood V (i.e. Brood 5), lives in parts of West Virginia, Ohio and the bottom left corner of Pennsylvania.
+Click here for the list of all Broods and regions.
+Here’s the US map.

 There are lots of cool facts about these bugs: